 “C’mon, I’ll buy you a beer.”

 “I don’t like Americans.
 I don’t like black women either.”
-He looks me the eyes.
+He looks into my eyes.
 “I believe in telling it the way it is, like the straight shooter I am.”

 When we walk down the street for dinner, Mare realizes that the hotel is not the one recommended by the folks at KO-SA, but has a similar name, so no fault to the taxi driver.
 At a local restaurant we order Ghanaian fare.
 I eat the “Omo Tu,” which is ground nut soup with goat meat.
 Just like a local, I ball-up rice in my right hand, and dip it into the soup.
 Meat is eaten with the right hand also.
 Every table comes with a bottle of liquid soap, next to other condiments, along with a water dish to clean your hand after dinner.
 Mare uses a spoon to eat her “Banku with Okra Stew, a spicier dish with a rice ball and goat meat.
 The meals are wonderful, although goat meat can be a tad grisly, and we eat all of it, along with some beer, for about $3(US).

 I am surprised to not get a case of heartburn.
 However, we cannot sleep.
-So I write most of the night, while Mare lets her legs cool, figuring out a way to escape our dungeon of a room.
+So I write most of the night, while Mare lets her legs cool and figure out a way to escape our dungeon of a room.

 She decides that after breakfast, we will splurge on a $100(US) room at the Paloma Hotel.
 Since tomorrow is Sunday, we will not be able to cop our visas for the country of Benin, so will lounge in welcome luxury.
 Thank you, Mare.